What is Lesch–Nyhan syndrome?

 - Cornelia de Lange syndrome.

 The treatment for Lesch–Nyhan syndrome depends on the individual patient’s symptoms, but may include:

 - Allopurinol to reduce the levels of uric acid in the body

 - Extracorporeal shock wave lithotripsy to treat kidney stones

 - Depakote, gabapentin, carbamazepine and benzodiazepines for neurological and musculoskeletal symptoms.

-No methods, to date, have been consistently found to reduce the self-mutilating behaviour.
-Psychotherapy, restraints, a mouth/dental guard and dental extraction have been used.
+No methods, to date, have been consistently found to reduce self-mutilating behaviour.
+Psychotherapy, restraints, a mouth/dental guard, and dental extraction have been used.

 What is the outcome for Lesch–Nyhan syndrome?